skit-ai/job-descriptions/machine-learning/README.md

 | L3    |                    |
 | L4    | Tech Lead          |

-High levels are discussed on a case by case basis at the moment.
+Higher levels are discussed on a case by case basis at the moment.